-"You know I'm just going to keep bothering you until you do," Donald replied, that sly smirk eating its way into his voice.
-"Seriously.
-I might even start chanting."
+"You know I'm just going to keep bothering you until you do," Donald replied, that sly smirk eating waiting its way into his voice.
+"Seriously, I might even start chanting."

 Charlie yanked her head from the desk and narrowed her eyes at him.
 He just tilted his head to the side and raised his eyebrows expectantly.
 Almost coy.
 Like he knew she was going to cave and he knew that she knew she was going to cave.
 It was freaking infuriating.
-It made her wonder how, of all the cities she'd lived in and all the people she'd met, Donald Price was the one that managed to stick with her for any length of time.
-The two of them hadn't even been in the same state since they were twelve years old back when her dad was stationed in Galveston.
-They weren't particularly close, but they stayed in touch while all the other ones fell by the wayside.
+It made her wonder how, of all the cities she'd lived in and all the people she'd met, Donald Price was the one who had managed to stick with her for any length of time.
+The two of them hadn't even been in the same state since they were twelve years old and her dad was stationed back in Galveston.
 Well, she did know the reason.
 Solidarity.
 Military brat to military brat, they got stuck in the same shitty situations year after year.
-Eventually that shitty situation became a shitty joke.
+Eventually the shitty situation became a shitty joke.
 And the two of them?
-Welp, they...they became the Bratz.
-She wasn't sure she could really call it a friendship.
-It was more along the lines of intermittent mutual harassment.
-But hey, it worked.
-Why question it?
+Well, they had become the Bratz.

-"Fine," she grumbled, scratching at her forehead with her middle finger and subtly flipping him the bird.
+"Fine," Charlie finally grumbled, scratching at her forehead with her middle finger and subtly flipping him the bird.
 "We're the brats."

 "No, no, no," he chided, wagging an overly judgmental finger at her.
-"You gotta say it with the 'z'—I can hear the 'z'."
+"You gotta say the 'z'—I can hear the 'z'."

-Charlie let out a bitter harrumph and collapsed back in her chair with so much force it rolled away from the desk a little bit.
-"We're the Bratzzzzz," Charlie mumbled under her breath, drawing out the last sound until is sounded like a swarm of wasps had invaded her room.
+Charlie let out a bitter harrumph and collapsed back in her chair with enough force to make it roll away from the desk.
+"We're the Bratzzzzz," she mumbled under her breath, drawing out the last sound until it sounded like a giant swarm of wasps had invaded her room.

-"Now that's better," Donald replied in a tone usually reserved for when he was patting someone on the head in the most patronizing way possible.
-"And members of the Bratz, if you will remember correctly, are supposed to call each other on the first day of school.
-Though I seem to recall you being conspicuously absent last week when I started my first day."
+"Now that's better," Donald grinned.
+"And members of the Bratz, if you remember correctly, are supposed to call each other on the first day of school.
+Though I seem to remember you ditching me last week."

-Sighing loudly, Charlie reached up and twisted her hair like to was rope, ringing out the excess water and letting it drip onto the blue-grey carpet.
+Sighing loudly, Charlie reached up and twisted her hair like it was a rope, ringing out the excess liquid and letting it drip onto the blue-gray carpet.
 "Dude, we had that tradition when we were in the same time zone," she shot back.
-"You're in Providence freaking Rhodes Island and I'm in Cali.
-If I wanted to call you before you got to classes I'd have to get up at freaking four o'clock in the morning for me.
+"You're in Providence freaking Rhode Island and I'm in Cali.
+Seven in the morning for you is four in the morning for me.
 I tried to stay awake long enough, but I fell asleep watching Mythbusters."

 "Yeah—how exactly did you manage that?"
-Charlie demanded, shifting in her seat and angling the laptop towards her for a better image.
+Charlie demanded, shifting in her seat and angling the laptop towards her to get a better image.
 "It's what, 10:00 a.m. for you?
 Shouldn't you be in math class or something?
 Where are you?"

 "Donald," Charlie growled in warning.

 "Relax, Oswin," he drawled out.
 "I was gonna say I'm going to scratch it out.
-I am, above all things, a gentleman."
+I am what they call a gentleman."

 "Okay, I wouldn't take it that far."